 Lead the way:

 Don't leave your viewers hanging after the video, make sure you know what action you want them to take after they have watched your video.
-So be sure to give them a clear call to action at the end of the video so that you can easily lead your viewer to take action, whether that is going on your website or signing up for something like the example below.
+So be sure to give them a clear call to action at the end of the video so that you can easily lead your viewer to take action, whether that is going on your website or signing up for something.